 Of course they did.

-A billionaire widow slapping a dock boy at her daughter’s wedding was the kind of moment the rich pretended to hate and could never resist preserving.
+A billionaire widow slapping a dock boy at her daughter’s wedding was exactly the kind of thing people pretended to despise and could never resist preserving.

 “Get him away from the boat,” Vittoria snapped.

 The boy looked up at her, one hand pressed to his reddening cheek.
-Shock moved across his face first.
-Then desperation shoved it aside.
+Shock passed across his face first.

 “I’m sorry,” he said, voice shaking.
 “But if they light the fireworks and that engine turns over, your daughter will—”

-Something silver snapped loose from his wrist as he lurched back.
+Something silver snapped loose from beneath the cuff of his jacket.

 Both of them looked down.

-The piece hanging from the boy’s wrist was a steel half-anchor.
+The piece dangling from the boy’s wrist was a steel half-anchor.

 Only two had ever been made.

-One had burned against Matteo’s skin the night he died.
+One had burned against Matteo’s body the night he died.

-The other had vanished with Paolo Serra, the mechanic the police said had caused the fire and fled before the flames could catch him.
+The other had disappeared with Paolo Serra, the mechanic the police said had sabotaged the boat and fled before the fire could reach him.

 Vittoria stared at the boy.